dendibakh/dendibakh.github.io/_posts/2018-06-08-Advanced-profiling-topics-PEBS-and-LBR.md

 Let's take a look at the example:
 ![](/img/posts/PEBS_LBR/Interrupt-base-sampling.png){: .center-image }
+**UPD:** *Read more details in great [article](https://travisdowns.github.io/blog/2019/08/20/interrupts.html) about interrupts by Travis Down.*

 Let's assume that on retirement of `instr1` we have an overflow of the counter that samples "instruction retired" events.
 Because of latency in the microarchitecture between the generation of events and the generation of interrupts on overflow, it is sometimes difficult to generate an interrupt close to an event that caused it.
 So by the time the interrupt is generated our IP has gone further by a number of instructions.
 When we reconstruct register state in interrupt service routine, we have slightly inaccurate data.

 ### Processor Event-Based Sampling (PEBS)

-The problem with the skids is possible to mitigate by having the processor itself store the instruction pointer (along with other information) in a designated buffer in memory – no interrupts are issued for each sample and the instruction pointer is off only by a single instruction, at most.
+The problem with the [skids]({{ site.url }}/blog/2018/08/29/Understanding-performance-events-skid) is possible to mitigate by having the processor itself store the instruction pointer (along with other information) in a designated buffer in memory – no interrupts are issued for each sample and the instruction pointer is off only by a single instruction, at most.
 This needs to be supported by the hardware, and is typically available only for a subset of supported events – this capability is called Processor Event-Based Sampling (PEBS) on Intel processors.
 You can also see people call it Precise Event-Based Sampling, but according to Intel manuals, first word is "Processor" not "Precise".
 But it basically means the same thing.

 ![](/img/posts/PEBS_LBR/Event_Based_Sampling.png){: .center-image }